winhowes/AuthTranslator/README.md

 `init()` block.

-**Secret plugins** implement the `secrets.Plugin` interface in `app/secrets/plugins` and register themselves with `secrets.Register`.
+**Secret plugins** implement the `secrets.Plugin` interface in subdirectories of `app/secrets/plugins` and register themselves with `secrets.Register`.

 The CLI in `cmd/integrations` can be extended by creating a new helper in `cmd/integrations/plugins` that returns an `Integration` struct.
 Add a case to